 WHAT YOU REALLY DON’T NEED (YET)

 My recommendation about everything beyond your basic toiletries – buy what you need when you need it.
-Peter’s school is Inthemiddleofnowhere, Vermont, and he was still able to get Amazon and Target orders within 2-3 days.
+Most US locations are able to get Amazon and Target orders within 2-3 days.
 The college bookstore or a local convenience store will likely have Tylenol if you run out, and you can get band-aids at the health center on campus.
 Don’t feel like you have to buy EVERYTHING just in case.
 You will end up spending a ton of money on things you don’t even need.

 I hope you enjoyed our list of our tried and true recommendations for college dorm room essentials!